 So it’s best to collect non-perishable grocery items like toiletries, canned and solid grocery foods such as, grainy foods (pastas), meats, juice as well as dairy cartons first.
 Then, gather the perishable items at the end of your grocery journey so that they’re on top of the shopping cart when you finish.
 This will make sure they’re still fresh and appetizing when you get home – not squashed and broken.

-Read on to learn the other simple steps to smart shopping!
+Want to learn the other simple steps to healthy smart shopping!
+Read on below.

 3. Eat before shopping